When modules are copied between repos, the following are also copied:

 - Put in the work to make those packages into pip-installable Python packages

 - Tell RPM users to install the RPM packages, and Debian/Ubuntu/Mac users are SOL

-#4 Updated by dalley almost 2 years ago
+#4 Updated by dalley over 2 years ago

 Also, via discussion with Justin Sherrill, we may need to modify our implementation significantly from what Pulp 2 is capable of.

 The issue, as I understand it, is that Fedora and RHEL8/CentOS 8 will have separate module repos from the standard RPM repos, and that modules can depend on RPMs in the standard repo.